 A placement at Indus depends on whether the candidate’s skills and learning requirements are a good fit with our programs.
 Confirmation of placement is dependent upon a satisfactory interview and a clear Police Background Check*.
 If you are accepted in our placement program, you will need to do the following:

-- Attend a mandatory Student Placement Orientation prior to the start of your placement.
+- Complete a mandatory Student Placement Orientation prior to the start of your placement.

 - Complete all required paperwork/documentation and trainings.